-We provide weapons that students can utilize for training, but many students wish to acquire their own weapon so they have a weapon to practice with at home and so they can become intimately familiar with the feel of a specific weapon.
+We provide weapons that students can utilize for training, but many students wish to acquire a Jo so they have a weapon to practice with at home and so they can become intimately familiar with the feel of a specific weapon.
 Here is some background information for those who may wish to purchase a weapon.

 Every weapon brought into your Dojo must be inspected by the Head Instructor or an authorized instructor.
 There can be no exceptions.
 A weapon that has not been inspected may not be employed in any fashion in the Dojo.

 Inspections will examine the weapon for its material composition, design, and integrity.
 The goal is to ensure the safety of everyone in the Dojo.
 Following the inspection, the weapon will be declared to be either a contact or a non-contact weapon.
 Contact weapons may be used to make physical contact with other contact weapons.
 Non-contact weapons may never be used to strike, block, or otherwise contact another weapon or strike any rigid object, including training bags, equipment, floors, posts, or walls.
 And of course, no weapon should be used to strike others in the Dojo.

 A Jo weapon may be classified as a contact weapon if all of the following are true.

 - The weapon is made from an approved contact hardwood species